idolize/ansible-role-dotfiles/README.md

-# Ansible Role: Dotfiles
+# Ansible Role: Dotfiles Stow

 Installs a set of dotfiles from a given Git repostiory.
-By default it will use my [dotfiles repo][dotfiles] but you can easily change it to use yours.

 Works for all dotfile repos that follow the [stow][stow] format ([blog post](https://brandon.invergo.net/news/2012-05-26-using-gnu-stow-to-manage-your-dotfiles.html)).

 ## Usage